mhweiner/hoare/README.md

 Both errors **must** be an instance of `Error`, or an error will be thrown.
 See [validate.spec.ts](examples/validate.spec.ts) example.

+# Visual Diff Tool

+WIP

 # Attribution

 `hoare` is named after [Sir Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare) (aka C. A. R. Hoare), and the [Hoare triple](https://en.wikipedia.org/wiki/Hoare_logic), the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).

 > There are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiencies and the other is to make it so complicated that there are no obvious deficiencies. — C. A. R. Hoare

-After years of working on[ safety-critical](https://en.wikipedia.org/wiki/Safety-critical_system) and mission-critical software in healthcare, education and e-commerce, I have come to appreciate the importance of clean, readable, and maintainable unit tests and the profound effect they can have on the development of the code itself.
+After years of working on [safety-critical](https://en.wikipedia.org/wiki/Safety-critical_system) and mission-critical software in healthcare, education and e-commerce, I have come to appreciate the importance of clean, readable, and maintainable unit tests and the profound effect they can have on the development of the code itself.

 > The real value of tests is not that they detect bugs in the code, but that they detect inadequacies in the methods, concentration, and skills of those who design and produce the code. — C. A. R. Hoare

 Good unit tests force programmers to break apart their code into smaller, more easily testable parts.
 Unfortunately, testing frameworks have become ever-complex to address deficiencies in design, when they should be doing the opposite.
-I have found that even properly encapsulated unit tests tend be over-complex and difficult to reason about.

 > Inside every large program, there is a small program trying to get out. — C. A. R. Hoare